 While many of our families are from Groton, others come from nearby towns.
 The school is supported by tuition, fund-raising efforts, and family involvement.
 It is a non-profit, non-discriminatory organization, and is licensed by the Massachusetts Department of Early Education and Care.

-Our “Forward Motion” Campaign is exploring the possibility of expanding our children’s center to maintain the highest standards for our facility and staff, and create spaces for interactions among children, families, staff, and our community.
+We are exploring the possibility of expanding our children’s center to maintain the highest standards for our facility and staff, and create spaces for interactions among children, families, staff, and our community.
 We are striving for sustainability into the future, for the well being of the school and the environment.

 Our Memory Garden honors the past.